-The above graph represents the global Apple iPhone sales by year, starting from fiscal 2007 to fiscal 2019*.
+The above graph represents the global Apple iPhone sales by year, starting from fiscal 2007 to 2018*.
 Apple sold 217.72 million units of iPhones in fiscal 2018, with a negligible increase of 0.4% YoY.
 The growth was primarily led by the first quarter of 2018 (Oct-Dec 2018) which also known as a holiday quarter.
 About 77 million units of iPhones were sold during the holiday quarter.

 |Source||Apple’s official Reports, SEC Filings|